adeelcodes/twilio_stock_automation/README.md

 4. Click on the clock button at Google Apps Script editor and add daily Time Driven Trigger based on your timezone

 ![](images/pp.PNG)

+That's it!
+You will get SMS everyday at your time of choice.